Stevenage F.C.

-Stevenage Football Club (known as Stevenage Borough Football Club until 2010) is a professional association football club based in the town of Stevenage, Hertfordshire, England.
-The club competes in EFL League One, the third tier of the English football league system.
-They play their home games at Broadhall Way in Stevenage.
+Stevenage Football Club (known as Stevenage Borough Football Club until 2010) is a professional association football club based in Stevenage, Hertfordshire, England.
+The club competes in EFL League One, the third tier of the English football league system, and plays its home matches at Broadhall Way.

-Founded in 1976 following the demise of the town's former club, they joined the United Counties League in 1980 and enjoyed success in its first year at senior status, winning both the United Counties League Division One title and the United Counties League Cup.
-Following three promotions in four seasons in the early 1990s, the club was promoted to the Conference National in 1994.
-Despite winning the league in the 1995–96 season, they were denied promotion to the Football League due to insufficient ground facilities.
-Stevenage remained in the top tier of non-League for the following 14 seasons, before earning promotion to the Football League after winning the Conference Premier in the 2009–10 season.
+Founded in 1976 following the demise of Stevenage Athletic, the club joined the United Counties League in 1980 and won the United Counties League Division One title and the United Counties League Cup in its first season at senior level.
+Following three promotions in four seasons in the early 1990s, Stevenage reached the Conference National in 1994.
+They won the division in the 1995–96 season but were denied promotion to the Football League because Broadhall Way did not meet the required ground standards.
+Stevenage remained in the top division of non-League football for the following 14 seasons, before winning the Conference Premier in the 2009–10 season to earn promotion to the Football League.

-The promotion prompted a rebranding of the club, dropping the word 'Borough' from its title in June 2010.
-In its first season in the Football League, Stevenage achieved promotion to League One via the play-offs.
-The club attained their highest league position during the 2011–12 season, placing sixth in League One.
-The core of the team that helped the club to its success throughout 2009 to 2012 departed, and Stevenage were relegated back into League Two at the end of the 2013–14 season.
-The club returned to League One following promotion during the 2022–23 season.
+The club dropped 'Borough' from its name in June 2010, ahead of its first season in the Football League, in which Stevenage won promotion to League One via the play-offs.
+After three seasons in League One, the club was relegated to League Two in 2014.
+Stevenage returned to League One following promotion during the 2022–23 season and recorded their joint-highest league finish in 2025–26, when they placed sixth, matching their position in the 2011–12 season.

-Stevenage has also enjoyed success in national cup competitions, becoming the first team to win a competitive final at the newly built Wembley Stadium in 2007, defeating Kidderminster Harriers to lift the FA Trophy in front of a competition-record crowd of 53,262.
-They won the competition again in 2009.
-The club has also produced a number of notable results in the FA Cup against high-profile opposition.
+Stevenage has also won the FA Trophy twice, defeating Kidderminster Harriers in the 2007 final to become the first club to win a competitive final at the new Wembley Stadium, before winning the competition again in 2009.
+The club has also recorded notable FA Cup results against higher-level opposition.